ultsi/hymybot/README.md

 # Hymybot

 A simple Telegram bot with couple fun commands for a private group.
+Reuses functionality from BläkkisVuohi bot.

 Commands include: